 Cold showers are excellent for post-workout muscle recovery.
 When you imagine inflamed muscles, you think of redness and heat.
 A cold shower can be the soothing answer.

-Ever turn on the shower and get blasted with freezing water?
-We bet it woke you right up!
+Have you ever accidentally been blasted by cold water in your morning shower?
+Chances are, it jolted you awake.
 Cold showers are a great option for a burst of energy after a workout.

 6. Get Into a Routine

 As they say, practice makes perfect.
 If you want to feel energized after a workout, you need to get used to physical activity.
-When it becomes part of your regimen, your endurance and stamina will improve, leading to less workout fatigue.
+When it becomes part of your regular routine, your endurance and stamina will improve, leading to less workout fatigue.

-When you start seeing the results you desire, you may no longer think of working out as a chore.
-You may even look forward to it and enjoy the rush of adrenaline after you’re done.
+When you start feeling your best and seeing the results you desire, you may no longer think of working out as a chore.
+In fact, you will likely start to look forward to it and enjoy the rush of adrenaline after you’re done.
 Regular exercisers claim that the endorphins produced from working out actually give them energy throughout the rest of the day.

 7. Bring a Friend

-When you wallow in your boredom or fatigue during a workout, you’re less likely to reach your wellness goals.
+You’re less likely to reach your wellness goals if you feel tired and bored during your workouts.
 That sense of doom and gloom will only bleed into your post-workout recovery session.
-Don’t go through this journey alone.
-Bring a friend along.
+Bring a friend along so you don’t have to go through this alone.

 Research shows that 95% of people who work out with a friend enjoy exercise more.
 When you’re laughing along with a friend as you work on achieving a new milestone, or relive that treadmill record you set with someone who was there, it enriches the experience.
 You will feel better about the workout you just did, and that happiness and energy will carry over into whatever you do after your workout.